PMdevelopltu/mathexercises/README.md

 This project is an early build of "Matematinės užduotys".

 Important!
 This program is only in Lithuanian language.
+Sorry about that :( .

 Update 18/04/2021
 Fixed bug: